dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 It may be useful to think about the energy per user for a given experience over time rather than just per-page metrics as they don’t account for designs that lead to many page loads to do a particular action.

 ## Conclusions
-In this post I’ve taken a look at the challenges with writing good NFRs for driving reductions in carbon emissions and shown the similarities with promoting good practices with cloud costs.
-Following this, I’ve given some examples of possible NFRs and provided some guidance on how to set the values in some of the trickier quantitative NFRs.
+In this post I’ve talked about why it can be tricky to write NFRs for minimising carbon emissions and then given some principles to try and make this easier.
+Following this, I’ve given some examples and provided guidance on how to come up with numbers where there's a lot of unknowns.
+I believe that there is much in common with cost management both in terms of the challenges in setting the NFRs and the benefits of setting them; many NFRs promoting low carbon will also promote low cost.

 This is still a very new area, and the above are just suggestions for how to proceed based on common sense and what works with existing NFRs.
 I am unsure of exactly the right approach at this point, and I expect thinking and tooling around this to develop significantly over the next few years.
 Nonetheless, I hope the above sparks a few useful ideas if nothing else.
 In the next part, I’ll be looking at how to measure and enforce sustainability NFRs.